 The ABAC Pre-vetting Service is available to any alcohol marketer (signatory or non-signatory) and everyone who uses the service must be familiar with the ABAC Pre-vetting Service Guide and ABAC Rules & Procedures.
 For example, ABAC signatories are committed to pre-vetting all of their television, radio, cinema and outdoor marketing.

 Lodging an ABAC Pre-vetting Request

-ABAC has a new system for the lodgement and management of pre-vetting requests.
+ABAC has an updated system for the lodgement and management of pre-vetting requests.
 Different processes apply for ABAC signatories and non-signatories.
 If you are unsure whether your request is for an ABAC signatory or non-signatory, please refer to the list of ABAC signatories available here.

 Please familiarise yourself with the relevant Guide before accessing the pre-vetting system.